-TUCSON – Grand Canyon women's golf completed its first tournament of the spring campaign Tuesday afternoon in Tucson, Arizona, completing the Thunderbird Intercollegiate at Tucson Country Club.
+TUCSON – Grand Canyon women's golf completed its first tournament of the spring campaign Tuesday in Tucson, Arizona, where it was a loaded Thunderbird Intercollegiate field at Tucson Country Club.

-GCU finished 14th overall, with No. 1 Stanford winning at 16 under, the only team to finish under par over two days.
-No. 21 Baylor placed second at 19 over followed by host school No. 22 Arizona at 20 over.
+GCU finished 14th with No. 1 Stanford winning at 16 under par, the tournament's only three-round team score below par.
+No. 21 Baylor placed second at 19 over, followed by host No. 22 Arizona at 20 over.

 FINAL RESULTS

-The field consisted of seven teams in the Clippd Scoreboard top 50 rankings, five of which were in the top 25.
+The field consisted of seven teams in the Clippd Scoreboard top 50, five of which were in the top 25.

 Junior

-Lena Tremouille finished best for the Lopes in 34th, carding a 13 over total.
-Tremouille had the Lopes' second eagle of the tournament on the par 4, 16th hole, with GCU being one of four teams to have multiple players to score an eagle over the three rounds (Arizona, Stanford, Colorado).
+Lena Tremouille finished highest among GCU golfers in 34th place, carding a 13-over total.
+Tremouille had the Lopes' second eagle of the tournament on the par-4 16th hole, with GCU being one of four teams to have multiple players score an eagle over the three rounds (Arizona, Stanford, Colorado).

-Rosie Maguire joined Tremouille in the eagle department with hers coming on the par 5, 13th Monday.
-Maguire tied for 56th along with junior
+Rosie Maguire joined Tremouille in the eagle department with hers coming on the par-5 13th hole Monday.
+Maguire tied for 56th along with junior teammate

 Jess Haines, who shot 4 over in the third and final round.

 Alexis Vakasiuola placed 68th.
-Both players tied for 14th among the field with 34 pars each for their tournaments.
+Both players tied for 14th among the field with 34 pars each.

-GCU takes little time off and is back on the course this weekend in Palm Desert, California, for the Long Beach State Invitational.
-The tournament in California is the only one this season outside the state of Arizona.
-First round action begins Saturday, February 14.
+The Lopes are back on the course this weekend in Palm Desert, California, for the Long Beach State Invitational.
+The tournament is GCU's only event this spring outside Arizona.
+First-round action begins Saturday.